Child Nutrition Programs

 The Food and Nutrition Service, part of USDA, administers the program at the federal level, while state agencies, generally state departments of education, operate the program through agreements with local school food authorities.

-The NSLP provides nutritionally balanced lunches to children each school day in over 101,600 public and nonprofit private schools and residential childcare facilities.
+The NSLP provides nutritionally balanced lunches to children each school day in over 100,000 public and nonprofit private schools and residential childcare institutions.
 The program reaches more than half of all children enrolled in the nation's schools.
 The program also reimburses schools for snacks served to children in after-school educational and enrichment programs.

 The SBP provides nutritious breakfasts to more than 87,000 public and non-profit private schools and residential childcare institutions each school day.
 About 87% of the schools that participate in the NSLP also participate in the SBP.
 The SBP provides school children of all economic backgrounds with a well-balanced, healthy meal at the beginning of the school day.

-Schools participating in the NSLP and SBP receive reimbursement for each meal served.
+Schools participating in the NSLP and SBP receive cash reimbursement for each meal served.
 Reimbursement rates are based on the number of free, reduced price and paid lunches served in the school.
-Children from low-income families (at or below 130% of the Federal Poverty Level (FPL), or $28,665 for a family of four in school year 2010 - 2011) are eligible for free meals.
+Children from low-income families (at or below 130% of the Federal Poverty Level (FPL), or $31,590 for a family of four in school year 2016 - 2017) are eligible for free meals.
 Those with incomes up to 185% of the FPL are eligible for reduced price meals.

 Additional School Meal Programs